ogkalu2/Merge-Stable-Diffusion-models-without-distortion/README.md

 If not in the same directory then pathofmodela.ckpt and pathofmodelb.ckpt instead

 This will not run GPU only so don't bother trying.
-There are many layers so merging will take a while.
+There are many layers so merging will take a long time.
 That's why i decided to create this before testing myself.